 To learn EXACTLY how I transfer money to myself in Mexico, checkout out my complete guide where I walk you through step-by-step, how to go about sending, and receiving money using an online transfer service.

 Hygiene is always an important factor no matter where you are.
 But, this is especially true when traveling in Mexico.

-If you happen to touch your face often; whether your a nose picker or an eye itcher, it’s a good idea to sanitize your hands whenever you have come in contact with any common surfaces especially in a public setting such as when you get off the bus or after shopping in the store.
+If you happen to touch your face often; whether you are a nose picker or an eye itcher, it’s a good idea to sanitize your hands whenever you have come in contact with any common surfaces, especially in a public setting such as when you get off the bus or after shopping in the store.

 Keeping your hands as clean as possible as well as showering often will help you maintain your good health, and help prevent the spread of diseases.